 Interactivity can increase immediacy, or the degree of psychological closeness between the communicators.
 When we have high immediacy Opens in new window, we pay close attention to a variety of live cues.
 We may stand closer, look more attentively at what is going on, and generally avail ourselves of a richer set of actions, such as the ways the eyes look Opens in new window or whether the cheeks Opens in new window turn red.

-You might predict that the more access communicators have to one another’s behaviour, the more cognitive data they have to assess one another’s intentions or suspicions in regard to deception Opens in new window.
+You might predict that the more access communicators have to one another’s behavior, the more cognitive data they have to assess one another’s intentions or suspicions in regard to deception Opens in new window.

 A truth bias makes us less inclined to see deception.
 Most married couples, for example, do not expect, and thus, do not see, deception—adding to the devastation that occurs when learning about an extramarital affair or other deception.
 In a positive relationship, communicators more or less assume that they are telling one another the truth.
 They are unlikely to be suspicious about lying and may not pay close attention to behavioral deception cues.

 Our ability to deceive or detect deception also is affected by conversational demand, or the amount of demands made on us while we are communicating.
 If several things are going on at once or if the communication is complex and involves numerous goals, we cannot pay as close attention to everything as we would if the situational demands were light.

 Two other factors that affect the deception-detection process are the level of motivation to lie or to detect lying and the skill in deception and deception detection Opens in new window.
 Where motivation is high, our desire to deceive may override our apprehension about being caught.
 At the same time, if the receiver knows that our motivation is high, her suspicions will be increased.
-Some people are more skilled at deception than others because they have a larger range of behaviours they can perform.
+Some people are more skilled at deception than others because they have a larger range of behaviors they can perform.
 This could be counteracted, however, by the other person’s ability to detect deception.

-Remember, however, that communicators engage in both strategic and non-strategic behaviours.
-When we lie, we typically exert a great deal of control over how we manage information, behaviour, and image (all strategic behaviours); at the same time, some of our behaviour that is not being controlled (nonstrategic) is sometimes detected by others, depending on their motivation and skill.
+Remember, however, that communicators engage in both strategic and non-strategic behaviors.
+When we lie, we typically exert a great deal of control over how we manage information, behavior, and image (all strategic behaviors); at the same time, some of our behavior that is not being controlled (nonstrategic) is sometimes detected by others, depending on their motivation and skill.

-Of course, the results of deceptive behaviour depend in part on how motivated the receivers are to detect deception.
+Of course, the results of deceptive behavior depend in part on how motivated the receivers are to detect deception.
 If the receivers are suspicious or attuned to the possibility of a particular lie, they probably will put considerable effort into detecting it.
 Many professors, for example, are extremely bothered by student deception about absences, missed assignments, and the like.
 In these cases, they scrutinize students very carefully in an effort to detect a lie.

-They found that familiarity with the other’s behaviour has a positive effect on detecting deception, but gender diversity in the group has a negative effect on detecting deception.
+They found that familiarity with the other’s behavior has a positive effect on detecting deception, but gender diversity in the group has a negative effect on detecting deception.
 That is, people in a mixed group of men and women are worse at detecting deception than people in a group of all men or all women.
-Further, familiarity with the other’s behaviour has a negative effect on the efficiency in detecting deception, and functional diversity (i.e., different roles in the group) has a positive effect on efficiency.
+Further, familiarity with the other’s behavior has a negative effect on the efficiency in detecting deception, and functional diversity (i.e., different roles in the group) has a positive effect on efficiency.